-Visits to local engineering companies are arranged and a typical visit involves the pupils meeting employees who discuss their background and roles within the company.
+Visits to local companies involves the pupils meeting employees who discuss their background and roles within the company.
 They also gain an insight into the company’s activities, experiencing what goes on and developing an appreciation for the different environments that exist.

 These are outdoor activities designed to provide students with the opportunity to meet, work and exchange ideas with equally motivated students from several schools throughout Wales.
 Each day’s activities include team building, problem solving and decision making activities, as well as on site engineering construction.
 Pupils are able to use and develop essential and key skills.